 Plainfield real estate is some of the most expensive in Illinois, although Plainfield house values don't compare to the most expensive real estate in the U.S.

-Plainfield is a decidedly white-collar village, with fully 86.72% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Plainfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Plainfield is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Plainfield who work in management occupations (14.41%), sales jobs (13.30%), and office and administrative support (12.90%).
+There are especially a lot of people living in Plainfield who work in management occupations (15.13%), sales jobs (14.26%), and office and administrative support (9.96%).

 Also of interest is that Plainfield has more people living here who work in computers and math than 95% of the places in the US.